 Background

-Rosie read Law with Law Studies in Europe at Oxford University, during which she studied for her Certificat Supérieur de Droit at Université Paris II Panthéon-Assas.
-At university, Rosie was a scholar of Somerville College and was holder of her college’s law exhibition from 2007-2010 for examination performance.
-Rosie then went on to complete the LPC where she gained a distinction.
-During her LPC year, Rosie took part in the annual VIS International Arbitration moot where she was a quarter-finalist and received an individual award.
+Rosie read Law with Law Studies in Europe at Oxford University, obtained her Certificat Supérieur de Droit at Université Paris II Panthéon-Assas and was a scholar of Somerville College.
+Rosie obtained a distinction on her LPC.
+During her LPC, Rosie took part in the annual VIS International Arbitration moot where she was a quarter-finalist and received an individual award.

 Rosie regularly takes part in pro bono work, focussing in particular on student mentoring and was a governor of a secondary school in Islington for four years.